TylerBarnes/wordsby/readme.md

 # Wordsby (WIP)

-Wordsby is a toolset for building Gatsbyjs sites with WordPress.

 The goal of this project is to make it as easy as possible for WP web shops to switch from WordPress development to Gatsby development with absolutely no compromises.
 I built this so I could migrate the WP webshop I work at to full Gatsby/React as there were originally too many compromises and too much friction for us to use Gatsby.

 **NOTE:** I'm using Wordsby in production with no problems, even though it's a WIP.
 Currently wordsby just works with plain .js files. .jsx, .tsx and .ts files don't work yet.